 Visibility is vital in poor weather conditions.
 Before the weather gets bad, ensure all your lights are working correctly.
 You should also give the housing a wipe down to remove any grime.
 Consider an ice-prevention coating, but most truck headlights produce enough heat to keep them free of ice, and many modern trucks have heated headlights.

 Preparing your truck for winter is like so many other necessities in life, annoying but you’ll be glad you did later.
-So before you head out on the road in winter, take some time to make sure your and your truck are ready for whatever the road throws your way.
+So, before you head out on the road in winter, take some time to make sure you and your truck are ready for whatever the road throws your way.
+If you do find something that needs fixing, head to our parts department and get the exact part that you need.

 If all of this sounds like a bit too much, stop by a TEC service location and let us take care of your truck.
 A preventative maintenance inspection is always a good idea as the weather changes.
 And with every service performed at a TEC location, we do a complementary 22-point inspection to ensure your truck runs smoothly.